M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 1. **ALU**

-    I simply modified the structure of Matthew's ALU logic, changing it from if statements to a single case statement.
-Additionally I ammended the logic for the EQ O/P signal - we were having problems with this during the debugging stage, with respect to branching logic.
+    I modified the structure of Matthew's ALU logic, changing it from if statements to a single case statement.
+Additionally I ammended the logic for the EQ O/P signal - we were having problems with the branching logic while debugging.

     ```
         // Orginal Code: